What is differential geometry: curves and surfaces: Semisolutions

 \parit{\ref{SHORT.ex:intK:4pi}.} Given a unit vector $\vec u$, consider a point $p\in \Sigma$ that maximizes the scalar product $\langle p,\vec u\rangle$.
 Show that $\Norm(p)=\vec u$.
 Conclude that the spherical map $\Norm\:\Sigma\to\mathbb{S}^2$ is onto, and therefore it is a bijection.

 Applying \ref{cor:intK}, we get that the integral is $4\cdot\pi=\area\mathbb{S}^2$.

 \parit{\ref{SHORT.ex:intK:2pi}.} Choose an $(x,y,z)$-coordinate system provided by \ref{ex:convex-proper-plane:d}.
 Observe that for any $p$ the normal vector $\Norm(p)$ forms an obtuse angle with the $z$-axis.
-It follows that the image $\Norm(\Sigma)$ lies in the south hemisphere.
+It follows that the image $\Norm(\Sigma)$ lies in the southern hemisphere.